RenderKit/ospray/README.md

 placed in memory in XYZ order.
 Note that OSPRay distinguishes between volume data and volume parameters.
 This function must be called only after all volume parameters (in particular `dimensions` and `voxelType`, see below) have been set and *before* `ospCommit(volume)` is called.
-Memory for the volume is allocated on the first call to this function.
+If necessary then memory for the volume is allocated on the first call to this function.
-If allocation is unsuccessful or the region size is invalid, the return value is `0`, and non-zero otherwise.

 The common parameters understood by both structured volume variants are summarized in the table below.
 If `voxelRange` is not provided for a